peakflo/pfMCP/src/servers/bluesky/README.md

 - Ensure your Bluesky app password has the necessary permissions for the operations you want to perform.
 - All API calls include proper error handling and response validation.
-- This server is designed to integrate with guMCP agents for tool-based LLM workflows.
+- This server is designed to integrate with pfMCP agents for tool-based LLM workflows.

 ---